mwrnd/notes/embeddedsw_AXI_IIC_over_XDMA/README.md

 Xilinx's [embeddedsw Library](https://github.com/Xilinx/embeddedsw) contains drivers for Xilinx IP Blocks.
 The drivers are designed to work with various processor cores such as MicroBlaze, Zynq/ARM, or RISCV that are on the same AXI Bus as the IP Blocks.
 The drivers map AXI Bus IP Blocks to the processor's own memory.
 Any `AXI_LITE`-compatible Xilinx IP Blocks that work in polled mode can therefore be communicated with over XDMA by memory-mapping the IP Block memory.

-Refer to the [XDMA Communication Tutorial](https://github.com/mwrnd/notes/tree/main/XDMA_Communication) for instructions on setting up [Xilinx's XDMA Drivers](https://github.com/Xilinx/dma_ip_drivers/tree/master/XDMA/linux-kernel).
+Refer to the [XDMA Communication Tutorial](https://github.com/mwrnd/notes/tree/main/XDMA_Communication) for instructions on using and setting up [Xilinx's XDMA Drivers](https://github.com/Xilinx/dma_ip_drivers/tree/master/XDMA/linux-kernel).